ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 ### Organisation of Terraform Code

-The Terraform code for the Sample Application is organised into two main directories: `create-backend` and `main-infrastructure`.
+The Terraform code for the Sample Application is organised into three main directories: `create-backend`, `create-ecr` and `main-infrastructure`.

 The `create-backend` directory contains the Terraform code that is used to provision the S3 bucket and DynamoDB table that is used to store the Terraform state and lock the state respectively.

+The `create-ecr` directory contains the Terraform code that is used to provision the Elastic Container Registry repository that is used to store the images used for Elastic Container Service.

 The `main-infrastructure` directory contains the Terraform code that is used to provision the main infrastructure of the Sample Application, such as the VPC, subnets, security groups, and other resources that are required to host the